 I’ve been extremely blown away about what I saw today.

-The meeting between basketball and football stars highlights the growing influence of basketball beyond the parquet in Europe, and that of football in the United States.
+The meeting between basketball and football stars highlights the growing influence of basketball beyond the parquet in Europe, and that of soccer in America

 Bryant is staying in Paris for several days and will tomorrow take part in the launch of the Quartier in the 19th arrondissement, an area entirely dedicated to the game of basketball and its culture.